uhasker/getting-things-done-in-next-js/src/chapter6/01-hypertext-markup-language.md

 </div>
 ```

-The nesting can go as many levels as you want.
+The nesting can go as deep as you want.
 For example, we could use the `<em>` element to emphasize some of the words in the previous example:

 ```html